12. Processing Data in Groups

 wut_twosplashes

-dataset and display the results on a scatterplot.
+dataset and display the results on a scatter plot.

 and its perception being disturbed when a plot’s aspect ratio is not 1:1.